savirsuda/savirsuda.github.io/_posts/2021-4-30-How-I-was-able-to-Retrieve-your-Personal-Documents-using-the-Wayback-Machine.md

 This was a pretty unique finding and I haven't seen any reports on such a topic other than one disclosed by [@nagli](https://twitter.com/naglinagli).

 Lets call the target website as **shortener-example.com** to respect the privacy of the company.
 Let me brief you about the website's main feature.
 The Main website of the company was **www.example.com** and the domain I found this vulnerability on(shortener-example.com) was the company's custom URL shortener.
 The `shortener-example.com` domain was responsible for shortening all the links sent by users of the application to each other in private chat on `www.example.com`.
-Due to a misconfiguration in the way this was implemented, I was able to retrieve the personal documents that a user would send to another user in personal chats.
+Due to a misconfiguration in the way this was implemented, I was able to retrieve the personal documents that a user would send to another user via links in personal chats.

 **Description**